AnnaHelene01/SemesterProject2/README.md

 ### Report:

 I will be using bootstrap as CSS-framework for this project.
-In order to clone this code and make it work you should run npm install bootstrap@latest vscode terminal.
+I added bootstrap CDN links so it should work without running anything in the terminal.
+In order to clone this code and make it work without my CDN links you have to run npm install bootstrap@latest vscode terminal.

  - User can scroll / watch products without being logged in.
  - User can search for products and sort by latest first or ending soon.